-If your new employer happens to be a competitor of your existing employer you may find yourself to be escorted out of the office by security shortly after you hand in your notice.
+If your new employer happens to be a competitor of your existing employer, you may find yourself being escorted out of the office by security shortly after you hand in your notice.
 Do not be surprised, upset or offended if you are watched while cleaning out your desk or escorted to your vehicle; the company is protecting themselves.

-When resigning from your job role you must remain as professional as possible, work as hard as you can and continue working to the high levels you always work at to ensure you resign gracefully with your reputation intact.
+When resigning from your job role you must remain as professional as possible and continue working to the high levels you always work at to ensure you resign gracefully with your reputation intact.

 Headquartered in Cambridge with regional presence in Kettering and Milton Keynes, Aspire Cambridge provide cost effective Recruitment and HR solutions to an impressive portfolio of customers spanning the UK and Europe.
 Working with a diverse collection of industries from start-ups to blue chip companies covering a vast range of sectors.
 Aspire Cambridge has an unrivalled knowledge of the jobs marketplace so it’s no wonder that they hold an impressive track record of exceeding client and candidate expectations.

 How do they do it?
 By “Placing People First”.